Pulmonary Rehabilitation - Wollongong Hospital

 The Pulmonary Rehabilitation Program is an evidence-based exercise and education program designed for people with Chronic Obstructive Pulmonary Disease (COPD) and other chronic lung conditions.
 The aim of the program is to help people with airways limitations increase their level of activity, confidence in exercise and promote improved independence for the person in the home setting.
 The program also aims to minimise frequency of hospitalisation and length of hospital stay.

-Programs are free and run twice weekly, for 8 weeks in the Wollongong Hospital Physiotherapy Department, Block C, Level 5:
+Programs are free and run at below times for eight weeks in the Wollongong Hospital Physiotherapy Department, Block C, Level 5.
+Groups A and B must attend twice weekly and each class runs for 60-75 minutes:

 Inclusion Criteria